-- self-care and wellness
+- Self-care and Wellness

 Advisors—plan to attend a new program designed just for you!

-Advisor-Only ProgramAdvisors will learn inclusive best-practices to ensure all participants can access the training message and material, internalize learning, and apply their learning to their practice.
+Level-up your training and facilitation skills by learning inclusive best-practices to ensure all participants can access the training message and material, internalize learning, and apply their learning to their practice.
 This is achieved through:

 - Facilitating experiential learning activities